FR-translation-for-Stardew-Valley-Mods/predictivemods/ScryingOrb/promo/README-moddrop.md

 This mod can be translated into any language supported by Stardew Valley.
 It is currently available in English, Simplified Chinese and Russian.

 Your contribution would be welcome.
 Please see the [details on the wiki](https://stardewvalleywiki.com/Modding:Translations) for help.
-You can send me your work in an issue [on GitLab](https://gitlab.com/kdau/predictivemods/-/issues), in the Issues/Bugs tab above or by DM on Discord.
+You can send me your work in an issue [on GitLab](https://gitlab.com/kdau/predictivemods/-/issues), in the Bugs tab above or by DM on Discord.

 ## Acknowledgments